A Mindset Refresh for Your Business in the New Year

 - Join a networking group

 - Branching out and expanding my network has been one of the most beneficial things I’ve done in my business.
-It seems you have your Pampered Chef lady, your Avon lady, your Thirty-One lady….I want to by “the Origami Owl lady” or the “gifting lady”.
-I want people to think of me when they want to update their jewelry game, need a baby shower gift, want to create something special to celebrate an event, etc. By joining a local networking group and consistently participating and interacting, I’m building my network and getting the word out about my business.
+It seems you have your Pampered Chef lady, your Avon lady, your Thirty-One lady….I want to be “the Origami Owl lady” or the “gifting lady”.
+I want people to think of me when they want to update their jewelry game.
+Call me when they need a baby shower gift.
+Reach out when they want to create something special to celebrate an event.
+By joining a local networking group and consistently participating and interacting, I’m building my network and getting the word out about my business.

 - Fill your calendar with events

 - One thing I find is that after a busy season, I tend to want to “take a break” from doing events and shows.
 This is only human and I know many of us do it but it’s so much harder to get back into a routine when you’ve been “off” for several weeks or months!
 Keep your January, February and March calendar full of mixers, events, meet ups, personal shopping appointments and ladies nights to ensure your business stays consistent and you constantly are making new connections.
 Here is one of my favorite sites for finding events.